 Garlic can be tough to safely can at home.
 Are you looking for a safe, reliable and easy recipe to make and can your own pickled garlic?
-Here it is, a university and USDA tested recipe, also appears in the Ball Blue Book.
+Here it is, a university and USDA tested recipe, which also appears in the Ball Blue Book.
 You can do it with basic equipment already in your kitchen - you just need a canning pot.
-And thanks to the vinegar in pickled garlic, you can use either a plain open water bath pot or a pressure canner (which will also let you can low acid vegetables!)
+And thanks to the vinegar in pickled garlic, you can use either a plain open water bath pot or a Pressure Canner (which will also let you can low acid vegetables!)

 Pickling mellows garlic's pungent bite, creating a unique bite-sized burst of flavor to accent a variety of dishes.
 Toss pickled garlic into Italian spaghetti sauce, serve it in sandwiches, use as an antipasto or a garnish for salads.
 Or just eat it as a tasty appetizer, with the side benefit of warding off vampires, werewolves, friends, neighbors, girlfriends, boyfriends, spouses, partners and significant "others".
 But the dog will still hang with you...

 I haven't got many photos for this recipe yet, but I'll work on that soon!

 Prepared this way, the jars have a shelf life of about 12 months, and aside from storing in a cool, dark place, require no special attention.

 And for those who want a hot, spicy version; Washington State University has a recipe for pickled garlic with hot peppers here.
 That same page also has an onion relish recipe.
 And this page from University of California - Davis (UC Davis) has broad information about garlic preservation.